merrychap/dns-cache/README.md

 - IPy

 ### Usage
-To run the server use next command:
+To run a server use the next command:
 ```sh
 $ python3 dns.py [-h] [-p P] [-f F]
 ```